A Matter of Husbands Exercise Class 12 English: Question Answers | Ferenc Molnar

 Answer:

 Famous Actress makes a fool of Earnest Young Woman by putting forward a fake story regarding men and actresses associated with the theatre.
 When the Famous Actress gets blamed by Earnest Young Woman, she states that there was a misunderstanding between her and her husband.
 She convinces the Earnest Young Woman that her husband is playing with her to make her jealous and get her love back.
-After hearing her opinions, the Earnest Young Woman innocently realises her mistake and apologises to her.
+After hearing her opinions, the Earnest Young Woman innocently realizes her mistake and apologizes to her.
 She even kisses the Famous Actress at last, being convinced and satisfied.

 e.
 The conversation between the two women takes place on the stage of the theatre.
 What role does the theatre house as a part of the setting play in A Matter for Husband?